FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/manage_copilot.md

     copstatus

-The <span class="code">copstatus </span>return code is 0 when Copilot is running, and 1 when Copilot is stopped.
+The `copstatus `return code is 0 when Copilot is running, and 1 when Copilot is stopped.

-Additional <span class="code">copstatus </span>commands include:
+Additional `copstatus `commands include: